University of Pittsburgh | 3900 Forbes Avenue, Pittsburgh, PA 15260 | email@example.com

-Chameleon: A Method and System for Empirically-Valid Honeynet Data Gathering (describing the Chameleon Project and formalizing a method and system for collecting real-time, recent, and empirically valid data regarding the nature, scope, and efficacy of methods for remote system compromise by overcoming validity, camouflage, and data capture shortcomings of previous honeypot implementations).
+Using Camouflaged Cyber Simulations as a Model to Ensure Validity in Cybersecurity Experimentation (describing the Chameleon Project and formalizing a method and system for collecting real-time, recent, and empirically valid data regarding the nature, scope, and efficacy of methods for remote system compromise by overcoming validity, camouflage, and data capture shortcomings of honeypot implementations).

 Efficient Defense Allocation: Empirical Examination of the Relative Efficacy of Perimeter Defense Technologies (empirical examination of the hypotheses that (1) remote information security compromises occur as a result of network "perimeter breaches"; and (2) network "perimeter" defense technologies are an efficient/effective methods for preventing the most common types of remote information security compromises).

 Managing Electoral Cyber Risk (developing a framework for understanding cyber threats to election systems and the legal and technological systems which can address those threats, and arguing that a “hacking” viewpoint of such threats misunderstands the nature of the problem and mitigating unlawful electoral interference must instead be understood and characterized in terms of a comprehensive, integrated legal and technological risk management framework).